Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Add Party</span> *API Explorer > Accountholder > Party Service*

-- Fixed issue in the repeating "IssuedIdent" aggregate where second "IssuedIdent" information was not sent to the core<br>
+- Previously, when a party was created with the multiple "IssueIdent" aggregates, only the information related to the first aggregate was sent to the provider and rest were ignored.
+We resolved this issue with a code fix to create the correct information for the repeating "IssueIdent" aggregates<br>
-**Impacted fields:**
+**Impacted Fields:**
   - PersonPartyInfo/PersonData/IssuedIdent
     - PersonPartyInfo/PersonData/IssuedIdent/IssuedIdentType
     - PersonPartyInfo/PersonData/IssuedIdent/IssuedIdentId
     - PersonPartyInfo/PersonData/IssuedIdent/IssuedIdentValue
     - PersonPartyInfo/PersonData/IssuedIdent/Issuer
     - PersonPartyInfo/PersonData/IssuedIdent/IssueDt
     - PersonPartyInfo/PersonData/IssuedIdent/ExpDt
   - OrgPartyInfo/OrgData/IssuedIdent
     - OrgPartyInfo/OrgData/IssuedIdent/IssuedIdentType
     - OrgPartyInfo/OrgData/IssuedIdent/IssuedIdentId
     - OrgPartyInfo/OrgData/IssuedIdent/IssuedIdentValue